Kansas Newspaper Foundation

 Named endowed funds currently being managed for KNF include (figured are rounded):

-• The Meyer Family Fund, underwritten by donations totaling $10,000 from the late Bill Meyer and his wife, Joan, and supplemented by memorials given at the time of his death.
-Value on Sept.
-30, 2023 was $30,454.
+• The Meyer Family Fund, underwritten by donations totaling $10,000 from Bill and Joan Meyer and supplemented by memorials given at the time of his death.
+Value on June 30, 2024 was $32,342.

 How Does the Endowment Work?